Credit Cards 101

 Getting a credit card

 Credit cards are issued by financial institutions like Numerica.
 The first step is to apply**.
 If approved, your card will be issued with a set credit limit — the maximum amount of money you can borrow using your credit card.
 Credit limits range widely.
-As with any loan, the amount you have access to is based on many factors, including income, credit score, and debts.
+As with any loan, the amount you have access to is based on many factors, some of which can include income, credit score, and debts.

 The credit card itself is the tool you use to access this line of credit, the amount of credit that has been extended to you.